- videocam Live Webinar with Live Q&A

 Introduction

-This CLE webinar will examine issues associated with strategic corporate reorganizations, including consolidations, spin-offs and split-offs, recapitalizations, and transfers of shares or assets between entities within a company.
-The panel discussion will include due diligence, shareholder and third-party approvals, contractual and financing limitations, IP and licensing concerns, and employment and tax matters.
+This CLE webinar will examine issues associated with strategic corporate reorganizations undertaken for tax, regulatory and business reasons, including consolidations, spin-offs, and transfers of shares or assets between entities within a corporate organization.
+The panel discussion will include tax planning considerations, due diligence, shareholder and third-party approvals, and contractual limitations.

 Description

-Listen as our authoritative panel discusses the multifaceted issues companies and their counsel must navigate in planning and implementing corporate reorganizations.
+Listen as our authoritative panel discusses the multifaceted tax, regulatory, and business issues companies and their counsel must navigate in planning and implementing corporate reorganizations.

 Presented By